 The word sex is not found in the Bible.
 The numerous mentions of the word in society, and the world’s tendency to sneer, have given the word a certain amount of notoriety.
 But God never intended it to be a dirty word.

 The Song of Solomon follows a loving relationship between a husband and his wife through the betrothal period, wedding night, and beyond.
 The description of the husband and wife’s pleasure in chapter 4 is discreet yet unmistakable in its meaning.
-That description is followed in 5:3 with God’s approval: “Eat, friends, and drink; drink your fill of love.”
+That description is followed in Song of Solomon 5:1 with God’s approval: “Eat, friends, and drink; drink your fill of love.”

-If the Bible’s message on abstaining from sex until married were upheld, there would be far fewer sexually transmitted diseases, far fewer abortions, far fewer unwanted pregnancies and unwed mothers, and far few children growing up without both parents in their lives.
-Abstinence saves lives, protects babies, gives sexual relations the proper value and, most importantly, honors God.
+If the Bible’s message on abstaining from sex until married were upheld, there would be far fewer sexually transmitted diseases, far fewer abortions, far fewer unwanted pregnancies, and far fewer children growing up without both parents in their lives.
+Abstinence saves lives, gives sexual relations the proper value and, most importantly, honors God.

 In no way is sex between a husband and wife a sin.
 Rather, it is a beautiful expression of love, trust, sharing, and unity.
 Sex is God’s gift to a married couple for pleasure and procreation.